-College Credits Taken During Deferral
+College Credits Taken During Deferral Period

 Students who take more than 12 college credits will be required to reapply as a transfer student.

 Recipients of merit scholarships who defer their admission can retain their scholarship only by not matriculating at another institution during their deferral period.

-Need Based Financial Aid
+Need-Based Financial Aid

-Since need based financial aid is determined and packaged on a yearly basis, students will need to resubmit the Free Application for Federal Student Aid (FAFSA) to be considered for need based financial aid.
+Since need-based financial aid is determined and packaged on a yearly basis, students will need to resubmit the Free Application for Federal Student Aid (FAFSA) to be considered for need based financial aid.